-At December 31, 2004, the Company had fifteen properties under contract or as to which letters of intent had been executed by potential purchasers, all of which contracts or letters of intent are subject to purchaser's due diligence and other closing conditions.
-Selling prices for the properties covered by the contracts or letters of intent would total approximately \$97.9 million.
-These properties are encumbered by mortgage debt of approximately \$36.0 million.
-At December 31, 2004, the carrying value of these properties is approximately \$62.3 million.
-As of March 1, 2005, the Company has sold four of the fifteen properties for \$46.5 million.
-The properties had a carrying value of \$29.9 million.
-A gain of \$16.6 million will be recorded in the three months ended March 31, 2005.
-In accordance with generally accepted accounting principles, only the real estate operating properties under contract or letter of intent, but not the financing lease properties, were reclassified to "Properties Held for Sale" and the related income and expense reclassified to "Income from discontinued operations."
+At March 31, 2005, the Company had 11 properties under contract or as to which letters of intent had been executed by potential purchasers, all of which contracts or letters of intent are subject to purchaser's due diligence and other closing conditions.
+Selling prices for the properties covered by the contracts or letters of intent would total approximately \$45.5 million.
+These properties are encumbered by mortgage debt of approximately \$25.3 million.
+At March 31, 2005, the carrying value of these properties is approximately \$29.1 million.
+In accordance with generally accepted accounting principles, only the real estate operating properties under contract or letter of intent, but not the financing lease properties, were reclassified to "Properties Held for Sale" and the related income and expense reclassified to "Income from Discontinued Operations."

-e.
-In January 2004, in conjunction with its reinvestment program, the Company purchased a 34,422 square foot commercial condominium unit ("North Moore Condos") located in New York City for approximately \$14.5 million.
+- In January 2004, in conjunction with its reinvestment program, the Company purchased a 34,422 square foot commercial condominium unit ("North Moore Condos") located in New York City for approximately \$14.5 million.
 The unit contains a Citibank branch, a furniture store and a restaurant.
 Current annual rent income from the three tenants is approximately \$1,289,000.
 The Company obtained mortgage financing of \$10 million for this property in April 2004.
 The mortgage bears interest at the rate of 5.73% per annum, and matures in March 2014.
-Annual debt service is \$698,760.

-f.
-In July 2004, the Company purchased two Vero Beach, Florida waterfront communities, Grand Harbor and Oak Harbor ("Grand Harbor"), including their respective golf courses, tennis complex, fitness center, beach club and clubhouses.
+Annual debt service is \$698,760. - In July 2004, the Company purchased two Vero Beach, Florida waterfront communities, Grand Harbor and Oak Harbor ("Grand Harbor"), including their respective golf courses, tennis complex, fitness center, beach club and clubhouses.
 The acquisition also included properties in various stages of development, including land for future residential development, improved lots and finished residential units ready for sale.
 The purchase price was approximately \$75 million, which included approximately \$62 million of land and construction in progress.
 The Company plans to invest in the further development of these properties and the enhancement of the existing infrastructure.